onewayautomation/ogamma-logger/README.md

 ## Prerequisites

+* Windows PC.
+  If you woudl like to try it on other OS, please contact me at adress ravil at onewayautomation.com, or create feature request issue here in GitHub.

 * Install Visual C++ 2017 redistributables (64 bit version):
   Latest downloads are available at https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads Direct link: https://aka.ms/vs/15/release/vc_redist.x64.exe